-The sampling frame for this study consisted of the population of all special education students who exited a Nebraska high school during the 2017-18 school year.
+The sampling frame for this study consisted of the population of all special education students who exited a Nebraska high school during the 2018-19 school year.
 The Nebraska Department of Education elected to do a census rather than a sampling procedure.
 The sample was pulled from the Nebraska Student and Staff Record System (NSSRS).
-The names and contact information of special education students who exited a Nebraska high school in 2017-2018 were provided to BOSR.
+The names and contact information of special education students who exited a Nebraska high school in 2018-2019 were provided to BOSR.
+A total of 2,567 names were provided to BOSR.

 Data in the sample file associated with each student included first name (or initial), last name, mailing address, telephone number(s), alternative contact information for the student or a proxy, gender, date of birth, ethnicity, English Language Learner status, disability type, and exit reason.
 This list was then cleaned by BOSR.
 Cases were removed where an individual's date of birth indicated they were too young to have exited high school in the appropriate time frame.
 Additionally, cases were removed where both phone number and mailing address were missing.
-In total, contact was attempted on 2,653 individuals for the survey.
+In total, contact was attempted on 2,313 individuals for the survey.

-Each school district in the state was required to report the names and exit reasons of all special education students to the Office of Special Education in July of 2019.
+Each school district in the state was required to report the names and exit reasons of all special education students to the Office of Special Education in July of 2020.
 As part of this project, the schools were later asked to provide contact information for this same list of students.
 Two hundred and eighteen school districts that have special education programs returned this information to the Office of Special Education.
 A list of participating school districts can be found in Appendix A. Users of the Post School Outcomes data should keep in mind that districts may not be included in this list for one of two reasons: 1) they did not have an exiting special education student during this school year, or 2) they failed to comply and submit this information.